 They largely succeeded, destroying the last Chimakum villages and leaving nearly everyone dead or enslaved.
 The few surviving Chimakum fled and subsequently joined the Twana, or Skokomish, near the southern end of Hood Canal.

-After this the Klallam occupied the former Chimakum territory, which was the northeastern part of the Olympic Peninsula, especially on the Quimper Peninsula, where Port Townsend is today, and along northern Hood Canal.
+After this, the Klallam occupied the former Chimakum territory, which was the northeastern part of the Olympic Peninsula, especially on the Quimper Peninsula, where Port Townsend is today, and along the northern Hood Canal.

-In the early 1850s many settlers came to Port Townsend and elsewhere in the region.
-By 1853 there were sawmills operating at Port Townsend, Port Gamble, and Port Ludlow.
+In the early 1850s, many settlers came to Port Townsend and elsewhere in the region.
+By 1853, sawmills were operating at Port Townsend, Port Gamble, and Port Ludlow.